 With beautiful hospitality venues across the Gold Coast and northern New South Wales in Australia, PLB Group are passionate about their staff and developing future leaders of the industry.
 A lot of businesses say this, but PLB Group live it!

-In mid-2019, the crews at Osteria Restaurant and Baked at Ancora road-tested our recently released Utility Bib Apron and Toolbelts, as a contemporary addition to their uniforms.
+In mid-2019, the crews at Osteria Restaurant and Baked at Ancora took on the task of road-testing our recently released Utility Bib Apron and Toolbelts, as a contemporary addition to their uniforms.

 That staff and training are the two most valuable things you have!
 When you run a floor yourself you have a direct impact on the processes but when you are not everywhere, you have to rely on quality staff and making sure they know what success looks like and what you expect of them.

 Too often I was exposed to managers that expected outcomes, but they hadn’t taken the time to train the team.
 I don’t think I ever had a training budget but now it just can’t ever be big enough as I fully understand how important it is to success!

 Learning new things and facing big challenges.
 I think everyone in hospitality has a weird attraction to high levels of pressure and gets a thrill of pulling off a great service.
 Front of house or in kitchens, the buzz is doing what should not be possible and doing it together.